D-C4ptain/d-c4ptain/README.md

 - 👯 I’m looking to collaborate on any meaningful ideas.
 - 💬 Ask me about Cybersecurity.

+And by the way, There are many ways of killing a rat!

 - 📫 Reach me Through:
      - [Blog](https://d-captainkenya.medium.com/)
      - [Linkedin](https://www.linkedin.com/in/dennis-masila-a48067160/)